 Components give you the flexibility to define your entity in more than one way.
 When you combine components, you make sure that each component is represented and you reduce the number of entities returned in your predictions.

-Other times you may be interested in extracting an entity through context such as a medical device.
-You would label for the learned component of the medical device to learn where a medical device is based on its position within the sentence.
-You may also have a list of medical devices that you already know before hand that you'd like to always extract.
+Other times you may be interested in extracting an entity through context such as a Product in a retail project.
+You would label for the learned component of the product to learn where a product is based on its position within the sentence.
+You may also have a list of products that you already know before hand that you'd like to always extract.
 Combining both components in one entity allows you to get both options for the entity.

 When you do not combine components, you allow every component to act as an independent entity extractor.
 One way of using this option is to separate the entities extracted from a list to the ones extracted through the learned or prebuilt components to handle and treat them differently.